 What is the situation with e-cigarettes?

 Vietnam: Since January 1, 2025, the import, possession and use of all electronic cigarettes (including vaporizers, tobacco heaters, etc.) and associated equipment have been prohibited.
 The importation of e-cigarettes is also prohibited in other countries.
-For example in Thailand, Singapore and the Maldives
+For example in Thailand, India, Singapore and the Maldives

 How is my luggage transported?